baronvoninternet/hire-me/README.md

+# Famly Code Assessment

+## Setup

+Run `yarn start`

+## Notes and Design Decisions

+I started with the template from `create-react-template --template redux-typescript` to get a basic structure with styles, tests, etc.

-# Interested in working for Famly?
+## Interested in working for Famly?

 Give us a chance to see your beautiful code! 🤩